APPIC Program Match Number 150914

 Heinzerling Foundation (ICF/MR) facility

-CDC Psychology also provides support for Nationwide Children’s Hospital’s International Adoption Clinic and Prader Willi Clinic.
-CDC also collaborates with Pediatric Neuropsychology to provide developmental assessment for Nationwide Children’s Hospital’s Neonatal Follow-Up Program.
-Interns may accept referrals from these clinics.
+CDC Psychology also provides support for Nationwide Children’s Hospital’s International Adoption Clinic, Prader Willi Clinic, Epilepsy Clinic, Post-Injury Clinic, and the Neonatal Follow-Up Program.
+Interns may accept referrals from these clinics for more targeted treatment or assessment.

 Intellectual and Developmental Disabilities (IDD) Track